About Our School

 One of the school’s objectives is to create an environment of tolerance and acceptance of all students.
 The diverse student population, including English Learners (ELs), enables children to understand and appreciate various cultural traditions.
 Older intermediate pupils may be found reading with younger students or helping them with organizational skills.
 Life Skills Support, Multi-Disability Support, and Autism Support classes also enhance the student population.
 Many students enjoy being helpers and buddies to these students, escorting them to classes, having lunch with them, and befriending them at recess.

 The professional and support staff meet the criteria to be considered highly-qualified.
 Annual staff development programs provide opportunities for ongoing professional growth and development emphasizing new educational techniques, strategies, and materials.
-The staff includes over 35 professionals including reading specialists, special education teachers, an English as a Second Language teacher, an occupational therapist, a school counselor, and a speech and language clinician.
+The staff includes over 35 professionals including reading specialists, special education teachers, English as a Second Language teachers, an occupational therapist, a school counselor, and a speech and language clinician.

 Parents are welcomed and encouraged to take part in their child’s educational activities at Washington Heights.
-Parents volunteer in the classrooms and our Parent Teacher Organization (PTO) sponsors programs such as field trips, a student talent show, and multiple activity events.
+Parents can volunteer in the classrooms and our Parent Teacher Organization (PTO) sponsors programs such as field trips, a student talent show, and multiple activity events.

 Washington Heights has a caring and nurturing atmosphere in which the professional and support staff, along with a dynamic PTO, all work together to benefit the children.

-© 2024.
+© 2025.
 West Shore School District.
 All Rights Reserved.

 View text-based website